ChenCheng-976/CSI-Inpainter/README.md

 ## This repository contains:

 - **Office Dataset**: A comprehensive dataset collected in office environments to test and validate the CSI-Inpainter (https://zenodo.org/records/10782964?preview=1).
-- **Factory Dataset**: A specialized dataset from industrial settings to further challenge and evaluate our approach.
+- **Factory Dataset**: A specialized dataset from industrial settings to further challenge and evaluate our approach (will be released soon).
 - **CSI-Guided Imaging and Obstacle Removal Code**: The complete codebase for implementing CSI-Inpainter, including data preprocessing, model training, and evaluation scripts.